jh1sc/3D-On-Calc/README.md

-# 3D-On-Calc
+# 3D Wireframe renderer on CASIO fx-CP400 (ATAR calculators) 🤓☝️
-Made this 3D wireframe renderer for my casio-fx-400 calculator about 6 months ago, but regardless its still cool
+Made this for my casio-fx-400 calculator about 6 months ago, because i was bored, but regardless its still cool!